Bachelor of Science in Nursing

 - Apply ethical principles to provide leadership in promoting advocacy, collaboration, and social justice within the health care system and to act in a manner reflective of professional values and value-based behavior.

-- Use written, verbal, non-verbal, and emerging technology to communicate effectively and deliver quality patient care in a variety of health care settings.
+- Use written, verbal, non-verbal, and emerging technology to communicate effectively and deliver quality patient care in a variety of healthcare settings.

 - Apply basic organizational and systems leadership for quality health care and patient safety.